Speech act: History

 For much of the history of the positivist philosophy of language, language was viewed primarily as a way of making factual assertions, and the other uses of language tended to be ignored, as Austin states at the beginning of Lecture 1, "It was for too long the assumption of philosophers that the business of a 'statement' can only be to 'describe' some state of affairs, or to 'state some fact', which it must do either truly or falsely."
 Wittgenstein came up with the idea of "don't ask for the meaning, ask for the use," showing language as a new vehicle for social activity.
 Speech act theory hails from Wittgenstein's philosophical theories.
 Wittgenstein believed meaning derives from pragmatic tradition, demonstrating the importance of how language is used to accomplish objectives within specific situations.
 By following rules to accomplish a goal, communication becomes a set of language games.
 Thus, utterances do more than reflect a meaning, they are words designed to get things done.
 The work of J. L. Austin, particularly his How to Do Things with Words, led philosophers to pay more attention to the non-declarative uses of language.
 The terminology he introduced, especially the notions "locutionary act", "illocutionary act", and "perlocutionary act", occupied an important role in what was then to become the "study of speech acts".
 All of these three acts, but especially the "illocutionary act", are nowadays commonly classified as "speech acts".

 Austin was by no means the first one to deal with what one could call "speech acts" in a wider sense.
-The term 'social act' and some of the theory of this type of linguistic action are to be found in the fifth of Thomas Reid's Essays on the Active Powers of the Human Mind (1788, chapter VI, Of the Nature of a Contract).
+The term social act and some of the theory of this type of linguistic action are to be found in the fifth of Thomas Reid's Essays on the Active Powers of the Human Mind (1788, chapter VI, Of the Nature of a Contract).

 Adolf Reinach (1883–1917) and Stanislav Škrabec (1844–1918) have been both independently credited with a fairly comprehensive account of social acts as performative utterances dating to 1913, long before Austin and Searle.

-The term "Speech Act" had also been already used by Karl Bühler.
+The term speech act had also been already used by Karl Bühler.

+Georg Wilhelm Friedrich Hegel (1770–1831) views speech as an act: ("[…] sprechen ist so nicht bloß sprechen, sondern handeln, indem ich mich an die Vorstellung wende, und diese das Erzeugende einer Wirklichkeit ist, so bin ich das Erhaltende oder Zerstörende." – "[…] speaking thus is not merely speaking, but acting, in that I turn to the imagination, which is the generator of an actuality, so I am the sustainer or destroyer [of this actuality]."
+(Lectures on the Philosophy of Right III, GW 26,3, p.
+1467).